 Explosive Packages Found At London Airports And Train Station

-Three small devices were sent to Heathrow Airport, London City Airport, and Waterloo station that "appear capable of igniting an initially small fire when opened," London's Metropolitan Police said.
+Three small devices were sent to Heathrow Airport, London City Airport and Waterloo station that "appear capable of igniting an initially small fire when opened," London's Metropolitan Police said.

 No one was hurt.
-Transit on the Docklands Light Rail (DLR) system to London City Airport was disrupted briefly, but resumed soon thereafter.
+Transit on the Docklands Light Railway system to London City Airport was disrupted briefly but resumed soon thereafter.
 Flights and other transit were not affected.

 Authorities wrote in a tweet that the improvised explosives are being treated as linked.
 They were all found within hours of each other.

-The first package was found at Compass Centre, the airport's main offices and was opened by staff, "causing the device to initiate," Scotland Yard said in a statement.
+The first package was found at Compass Centre, Heathrow Airport's main office, and was opened by staff, "causing the device to initiate," Scotland Yard said in a statement.
 "This resulted in part of the package burning."

 The Compass Centre remains closed after the incident, the BBC reported.

 U.K.-based Sky News published images of the packages, including the one that ignited.
-The photos show A-4-sized postal bags addressed to each destination.
+The photos show A4-size postal bags addressed to each destination.

-In a tweet Tuesday afternoon, London City Mayor Sadiq Khan expressed thanks to authorities for their handling of the situation for "their swift actions to keep our city safe."
+In a tweet Tuesday afternoon, London Mayor Sadiq Khan expressed thanks to authorities for their handling of the situation and for "their swift actions to keep our city safe."

 We're treating the incidents as a linked series & keeping an open mind regarding motives.
 Flights at Heathrow & City Airport have not been effected.
 Train services at Waterloo Station continue to operate.
 As a precaution, some DLR services were suspended but now fully operational— Metropolitan Police (@metpoliceuk) March 5, 2019